 This course prepares future teachers to meet the California State requirements for the Multiple Subject Credential in math and science and to equip diverse students with knowledge and methodologies necessary for the successful integration and teaching of these subjects.
 This course consists of the study of current best practice techniques and curriculum development used in teaching mathematics and science in the public schools.
 Emphasis is placed on effective instructional methods and evaluation procedures.
-A minimum of 20 hours of observation and participation in Math and Science classrooms is required with the purpose of providing students with opportunities to apply methods learned in this course to public school settings.
+Hours of observation and participation in Math and Science classrooms are required with the purpose of providing students with opportunities to apply methods learned in this course to public school settings.